go717franciswang/mnemosyne-backup-gdrive/README.md

 * inifile

 ### Setup
-1. go to [Google API console] and set up "Client ID for web applications"
+1. go to [Google API console] and set up "Client ID for native application"
+    * "Client ID for web application" appears to forget the credential after a while
 1. copy and paste "Client ID" and "Client secret" to config.ini
 1. set "Redirect URIs" to http://localhost:4567/oauth2callback, which is the callback page OAuth redirects to.
 This page is temporarily hosted on Sinatra.
 It is used to capture the access_token, which is stored in drive_token.yaml
 1. start Sinatra server, ```ruby authorize.rb```